Bahar Lab title bar Bahar Lab title bar

 Shared signature dynamics tempered by local fluctuations enables fold adaptability and specificity.
 (Mol Biol Evol 2019).
 Many families of proteins have been discovered to share similar folds but not necessarily similar sequences.
 It is of great interest to understand their evolutionarily conserved dynamical features as well as structural variations that contribute to their functional specificities.
 In this study, we performed a systematic computational analysis of 26,899 proteins belonging to 116 CATH super-families and examined the mode spectra of different protein super families by separate modes of motions into different frequency regimes.

 Dr Ivet Bahar and co-authors Robert Jernigan and Ken Dill published a book, Protein Actions, with Garland Science.
+Check out this insightful article review here!

 Protein Actions